-So, we’ve covered how to prevent stains, but what about when there’s hair dye on your scalp and around your hairline?
+So, we’ve covered how to prevent stains, but what about when you do get hair dye on your scalp and around your hairline?
 As Goebel put it, “Removing hair color from the skin can be tricky, but it’s definitely not impossible.”
-She uses an old stylist trick, which, however backward it might sound, uses the hair color itself to remove hair dye from the scalp.
+She uses an old stylist trick, which, however strange it might sound, uses the hair color itself to remove dye from the scalp.

 “After your hair color has processed, pop into the shower.
 With gloved hands, add a little water to the hair,” she says.
 “Starting at the hairline, massage the hair color in circular motions away from the hairline.
 Continue to massage the full scalp for two to three minutes.
 The act of massaging helps to warm up the color, removing it from the scalp and also adding shine to the hair.
 After the color has moved away from the scalp and feels creamy, rinse the hair color out thoroughly.”

 If the color has dripped down your neck or face, Greenfield says it’s not the end of the world.
 “Hair dye will fade [from the skin] usually within just a few days if you do nothing, but if you want to remove it more quickly, you can rub petroleum jelly (using a glove or wipe) gently onto the skin.
 The petroleum jelly will absorb most of the dye, and then you can wipe it away."

 Next up, read about how much hair loss is considered normal.